PLGL 222 - Introduction to Law

 This course offers students an overview of contemporary Middle East politics and covers the period from the late 19th to early 21st century.
 The course explores the social, political and economic roots of contemporary events in the region by focusing on the processes of colonialism, state building and struggles for self-determination.
 Course material covers the following topics: the emergence of the modern state system in the Middle East; the rise of Arab nationalism; the military in state and politics; party systems; and tUS foreign policy in the Middle East.

-PSCI 410 - The Quest for Order, Justice, and Community
+PSCI 410 - Order, Justice, and Community

 Hours: 3